Skip to content

 1. Inconsistent benefit offerings

-Employee benefits such as retirement plans, paid leaves and maternity leaves are important as they increase employee satisfaction and retention.
-If different groups of employees receive different benefits due to the EOR’s policies, this creates discontent and feelings of inequity among the workforce.
+Employee benefits such as retirement plans, paid leave and parental leave are important because they increase employee satisfaction and retention.
+If different groups of employees receive different benefits due to the EOR's policies, this creates discontent and feelings of inequity among the workforce.

-It also creates an environment of division where some employees feel undervalued compared to their fellow workers.
-This affects teamwork and collaboration.
+It also creates division where some employees feel undervalued compared to peers, which affects teamwork and collaboration.

 2. Data management concerns